IBMPredictiveAnalytics/TWCo_Historical_Airport/README.md

 # Extension for The Weather Company Weather
+This implementation allows you to connect to APIs provided by The Weather Company from IBM SPSS Modeler.
+These APIs will require a key so that you can retrieve the actual weather data.
+Please contact your IBM sales representative so that we can assist you to obtain the key.

 # Overview
 This extension provide capacity to fetch weather observation data through The Weather Company's Historical Observations API.
 Beside API, this extension can